futel/lambda-websocket-experimenter/doc/DEPLOY.md

 ## Test

 If stage, see test.md.
-Run the tests against the deployed instance.
+Run the integration and manual tests against the deployed instance.

 # Update an existing instance